REST API Extended addon

 • status – (string) Accepts ‘paid’, ‘unpaid’, ‘pending’, or ‘rejected’.
 Default ‘pending’.

-Creating a referral:
+Creating a referral

 Method: PUT/POST

-Endpoint: https://example.com/wp-json/affwp/v1/referrals/?affilite_id=30&amount=15
+Endpoint: https://alfsflowersandgifts.com/wp-json/affwp/v1/referrals/?affilite_id=30&amount=15

 The above would create a new referral associated with affiliate ID 30 at an amount of $15 with status ‘pending’.